How to Receive Money from Overseas Using TorFX

 You might wonder why your sender wouldn’t send money via their bank instead of a dedicated money transfer provider and the answer is a simple one — cost.
 These currency exchange specialists are able to give better exchange rates and lower fees than banks, resulting in you receiving more.

-As an example, here’s how much more you will receive if they send money via TorFX rather than a couple of popular Australian banks.
+For example, here’s how much more you will receive if your sender transfers money via TorFX rather than a couple of popular Australian banks.

 Converting £2,000 GBP to AUD